Sign in

 For more support and to discuss your requirements further, contact us.

 Expanded metal baskets can be a great alternative to using sheet metal or custom wire baskets in many situations.
-Baskets made with expanded metal offer the better durability and tensile strength than steel wire while having better drainage and air flow than sheet metal baskets.
-This makes expanded metal baskets almost perfect for heavy-duty parts washing processes where thin custom wire baskets wouldn’t cut it, but sheet metal would interfere too much with parts finishing processes.
+Baskets made with expanded metal offer better durability and tensile strength than steel wire while having better drainage and airflow than sheet metal baskets.
+This makes expanded metal baskets almost perfect for heavy-duty parts washing processes where thin custom wire baskets wouldn’t suffice, but sheet metal would interfere too much with parts finishing processes.

-However, not all expanded metal baskets are the same.
-When building an expanded metal basket, it’s important to carefully consider the size of the mesh—i.e. how much open space there is between solid surfaces (also known as strands) in the expanded metal sheet and the size/thickness of those surfaces.
+However, not all expanded metal baskets are identical.
+When building an expanded metal basket, it’s crucial to carefully consider the mesh size—how much open space there is between solid surfaces (strands) in the expanded metal sheet, and the size/thickness of those surfaces.

 The Factors Behind Your Mesh Size Choices